thesimonho/kanagawa-paper.nvim/README.md

 - `kanagawa-paper-ink` for late nights
 - `kanagawa-paper-canvas` for sunny days
-- `kanagawa-paper` for automatic theme selection based on `vim.o.background`
+- `kanagawa-paper` for automatic theme switching based on `vim.o.background`

+Most of the time you'll want to use `kanagawa-paper` for maximum flexibility.

 Themes can be changed in a couple of ways: